BleuLlama/BLuB/README.md

 This one is fun to do on various BASIC implementations.
 It basically recursively calls itself, depleating the number of times a GOSUB can call itself.
+It will eventually fail when the gosub stack is saturated.
 Here's our version of it:

 	    10 RE Depleat the CAll stack
 	    10 LEa0